dcurrie/e-ORP/README.md

 Optimal Retirement Planner

-Inspired by the now unmaintained (and unavailable?) `i-ORP` by James Welch, this is a Jupyter notebook version of that optimizer.
+Inspired by the now unmaintained (and unavailable?) `i-ORP` by James S. Welch Jr., this is a Jupyter notebook version of that optimizer.
 It is far less capable, and still quite new.

 ## DISCLAIMER